automatically generated captions

 01:02:15 and I can talk about it I don't know magination is the ability to imagine worlds that don't exist that's not enough

 01:02:23 because it has to be an interesting world that doesn't exist

 01:02:26 or a world that doesn't exist according to rules that people have not taken for granted yes

 01:02:32 and it is counterfactual I think it's basically a notion of imagining what cannot be assuming it to be asking how you

 01:02:40 get there and then asking what happens once you've gone there so there is perhaps a process

-01:02:45 but it's not something which everyone necessarily does in a way that has an influence on those around them to as we
+01:02:45 but it's not something which everyone necessarily does in a way that has an influence on those around them.
+George we

 01:02:52 talked about the evolution of life

-01:02:54 and that they can you know from its very mysterious beginning through great complexity to the emergence of intelligent
+01:02:54 and you know from its very mysterious beginning through great complexity to the emergence of intelligent

-01:03:02 And now we're in this phase where certainly you know human beings but also you know very smart programs and Sheens
+01:03:02 And now we're in this phase where certainly you know human beings but also you know very smart programs and machines

 01:03:10 and computers are kind of linked together.